nitrogenlogic/nl-knd_client/README.md

 Client library for interacting with the Nitrogen Logic [KND][0] (Kinematic Network Daemon) server, which provides zone-based data from a Kinect.

+There are two clients provided:

+- `NL::KndClient::EMKndClient` &ndash; a complex, older, but full-featured asynchronous client based on EventMachine.
+This is only available if the EventMachine gem is already present in your application's dependencies.
+- `NL::KndClient::SimpleKndClient` &ndash; a simple, newer, quick-and-dirty `Thread`-based client that is easier to use, but does not support all KND features.

+Some data decoding functions are also provided as a C extension in `NL::KndClient::Kinutils`.

 ## License

 NL::KndClient is &copy;2011-2020 Mike Bourgeous.